Upgrade NVMe SSD

 What you need for cloning NVMe SSD?

 The freeware does not require you to initialize the new SSD.
-You need to just connect it properly and then you can follow the steps below to start the clone.
+You need to just connect it properly and then follow the steps below to start the disk clone NVMe.

-3. Click on the original NVMe SSD to select it as source disk and then click on the new SSD drive to select it as the destination disk.
+Step 3.
+Click on the original NVMe SSD to select it as source disk and then choose the new SSD drive as destination disk.

 Normally it does not require a reboot and then the clone will be finished within Windows.
 If some applications prevent AOMEI Backupper from accessing the source drive, then it will finish the clone under Restart mode.
 When the cloning process is complete, you can shut down the PC, and replace the SSD with the larger one.
 Then you can boot your computer from the cloned NVMe SSD.

-If your computer has one slot for NVMe drive as most of the laptops and you do not have a connection adapter, there is a workaround to migrate data to another NVMe SSD.
-You can create an image backup of the current SSD to an external hard drive or NAS network location and then restore to the new SSD.
+If your computer has one slot for NVMe drive as most of the laptops and you do not have a connection adapter, you can choose to create an image backup of the current SSD to external hard drive or NAS network location and then restore to the new SSD.
 In the following, you will use AOMEI Backupper to finish the entire process.
 It also a backup and restore tool for Windows.

 When the process is complete, you can boot your computer from the new NVMe SSD.
-When you try to boot the new SSD, do remember to eject the bootable media or change boot order in BIOS.
-You can choose either of these solutions to clone NVMe SSD based on your situation.
+When you try to boot the new SSD, do remember to eject the bootable media and change boot order in BIOS.